ECoulter/airavata-vms/README.md

 `ansible-playbook pga_host.yml`

-##THIS IS INCORRECT, BUT WILL BE WHEN PUBLIC
 I don't have the file 'clouds.yaml' included, which is a necessity.

 This is equivalent to the openrc.sh - may be included later as a vault.